followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxScheduler/3 Methods/deleteAppointment(appointment).md

 ===================================================================

 <!--shortDescription-->
-Deletes the appointment defined by the parameter from the the data associated with the widget.
+Deletes the appointment defined by the parameter from the data associated with the widget.
 <!--/shortDescription-->

 <!--paramName1-->appointment<!--/paramName1-->